Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Methods

-We evaluated the local spontaneous polarization resolved by layers by summing the products of the formal charges $Z$ and the displacement $\mathbf{d}$ from their centrosymmetric position along the $c$ axis over all ions $i$ in the layer according to
+We evaluated the local spontaneous polarization resolved by layers by summing the products of the formal charges $Z$ and the displacement $\Delta \mathbf{d}$ from their centrosymmetric position along the $c$ axis over all ions $i$ in the layer according to

 with $e$ and $\Omega$ being the elementary charge and the volume of the corresponding layer, respectively.
-The height of one layer corresponds to the distance from one A atom (A = Ba, Sm) to the next, equivalent to the height of one formula unit along the $c$-axis.
-The analogous summation in bulk \ce{BaTiO3} with the in-plane lattice parameters set to those of \ce{SrTiO3} yields a polarization of $P_\text{BaTiO$_3$} = \SI{28.6}{\mu C ~cm^{-2}}$.
+The height of one layer corresponds to the distance from one A atom (A = Ba, Sm) to the next, equivalent to the height of one formula unit along the $c$ axis.
 To quantify polar displacements in metallic \ce{SmNiO3}, we also calculated the ionic off-centering using Eq. \ref{eq:pol}, recognizing that the resulting quantity is not a true polarization because of the metallicity.
+The analogous summation according to Eq. \ref{eq:pol} in bulk \ce{BaTiO3} with the in-plane lattice parameters set to those of \ce{SrTiO3} yields a polarization of $P_\text{BaTiO$_3$} = \SI{28.6}{\mu C ~cm^{-2}}$.
+In comparison, a Berry phase calculation \cite{resta_macroscopic_1993, king-smith_theory_1993a} for the same bulk \ce{BaTiO3} unit cell gives a polarization of $\SI{44.6}{\mu C ~cm^{-2}}$.
+While using formal charges generally underestimates the polarization in \ce{BaTiO3}, it provides a consistent method for estimating the contribution of polar displacements in both \ce{SmNiO3} and \ce{BaTiO3} to the interface charge.

-Phonon frequencies at the $\Gamma$ point were calculated on 5 atom \ce{BaTiO3} and 20 atom \ce{SmNiO3} unit cells using the atomate2 \cite{ganose_materialsproject_2024} phonon workflow, and any post-processing was done using phonopy \cite{togo_firstprinciples_2023, togo_implementation_2023}.
+Phonon frequencies at the $\Gamma$ point were calculated using 5-atom \ce{BaTiO3} and 20-atom \ce{SmNiO3} unit cells with the atomate2 \cite{ganose_materialsproject_2024} phonon workflow, and any post-processing was done using phonopy \cite{togo_firstprinciples_2023, togo_implementation_2023}.